 10. Venture Stories

 Okay, Venture Stories may not be the easiest entry for those unfamiliar with venture capital, but wherever you're at, there's no doubt that you'll learn something.
-One can imagine that these are the conversations you overhear in a Silicon Valley Starbucks between business leaders and other aspiring billionaires.
+One can imagine that these are the real stories you overhear in a Silicon Valley Starbucks between business leaders and other aspiring billionaires.
 Impress you friends, coworkers, and parents with your newly acquired venture capital knowledge after repeated listens.

 11. HBR IdeaCast

 The HBR IdeaCast covers a wide range of topics, which will expose you to ideas and subjects outside of your comfort zone.
-With weekly podcast episodes hitting iTunes and other podcast outlets, there’s no shortage of HBR IdeaCast episodes for you to listen to and learn from.
+With weekly podcast episodes hitting iTunes and other podcast outlets, there’s no shortage of HBR IdeaCast new episodes for you to listen to and learn from.

 Falling under the umbrella of the well respected podcast network TechCrunch, Equity approaches its subject matter through the lense of venture capital, taking on what’s happening right now.
 From discussing the inflated valuations of companies like Uber and Robinhood, to discussing the gender pay gap, Equity makes for a compelling listen.